 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with its financial liabilities.
 The liquidity position of the Company is managed to ensure sufficient liquid funds are available to meet financial commitments in a timely and cost-efficient manner.
 The Company's management continually reviews the liquidity position including cash flow forecasts to determine the forecasted liquidity position and maintain appropriate liquidity levels.
 The Company plans to make payments of trade payables, which are either past due or due within the next 12 months and commitments from its current working capital and future sources of equity financing.
 Liquidity risk is considered to be high.

-The following table details the Company's contractual maturities for its financial liabilities as at December 31, 2022 and December 31, 2021, due by year:
+The following table details the Company's contractual maturities for its financial liabilities as at December 31, 2023 and 2022, due by period: